helenzhou6/urban-sounds-classifier/README.md

     - Also has classID that is 0 to 9 and maps to a class
 - Note: The docs mention not to shuffle, and also to "perform 10-fold cross validation using the provided folds and report the average score."

-## Running
+## Running - create dataset
 1. Run `uv run src/dataset.py` or create the dataset
 - This will download the Urban Sounds 8k dataset, create a log mel spectogram and generate a new dataset that includes that (minus the audio, to make it smaller size).
 - This will upload to Hugging Face.
-You'll need to create a hugging face profile, create a new dataset, and then generate an Access Token (API key) with write permissions, and put `HF_TOKEN` in `.env`
+You'll need to create a hugging face profile, create a new dataset, and then generate an Access Token (API key) with write permissions, and put `HF_TOKEN` in `.env`.
+- It has already been run, and uploaded to: https://huggingface.co/datasets/EthanGLEdwards/urbansounds_melspectrograms so noone else needs to use it

+## Running .ipynb
+Install Jupyter VSCode plugin, and open the .ipynb and select Kernel to be the current .venv virtual environment.
+You can run each cell with control enter